-Step 4 - ISSS and the Department complete the I-40 form and collect fee(s)
+Step 4 - ISSS and the Department complete the I-140 form and collect fee(s)

-- Make payable to the Department of Homeland Security
+Make check(s) payable to the U.S. Department of Homeland Security.

 Step 5 - ISSS prepares final petition and forwards to USCIS

-ISSS compiles the completed I-140, fees, and evidence and prepares a cover letter which introduces and argues the case.
+ISSS compiles the completed I-140, fees, and evidence and prepares a cover letter to present the case and summarize the evidence.

 Processing times vary considerably and are difficult to predict.
 Please consult USCIS's processing times website, select "TSC - Texas Service Center" and click on the respective "Processing Dates" to get an idea of the current waiting period for the application type you have submitted.